Mr.Keynes and the... Complexity! A suggested model for the General Theory: Abstract

 \section{Abstract}

-{This paper presents a model with the aim to follow, \textit{as closely as possible}, the rationale of the macroeconomic model advanced by J.M.
-Keynes in his famous \textit{The General Theory of Employment, Interest and Money}, in order to provide a viable tool for macroeconomic research.
-Keynes' main result will be shown, i.e., to determine the level of income and employment starting from the marginal efficiency of capital and the marginal propensity to consume, given the interest rate.
-Elements of the model will be described by referring to the original text.
-The sequentiality in model operation will prove quintessential in order to describe the complex nature of macroeconomic systems. \\
+{This paper presents a mathematical model of J.M.
+Keynes' \textit{The General Theory of Employment, Interest, and Money}.
+The main message of Keynes remains intact: it is the preference for liquidity, the marginal efficiency of capital, and the marginal propensity to consume that determine the level of aggregate income and employment, given any possible interest rate.
+All parts of the model are strictly referred to the original text. \\

 \textbf{Keywords:} Keynes, General Theory, Complexity, Unemployment, Money.}